ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 # <a name="trunc"></a>trunc

-Rounds a float number toward zero, returning the nearest integral value that is not larger in magnitude than the float number.
+Rounds a float number towards zero, returning the nearest integral value that is not larger in magnitude than the float number.

 #### Syntax